maximal/gitlab-code-quality/README.md

 			// Directory for JS checks/linters
 			"js-dir": "resources",
 			// Paths above are typical for Laravel projects
-			// Print issue statistics table to stderr (`false` to only print issues JSON to stdout) "stats": true,
+			// Print issue statistics table to STDERR (`false` to only print issues JSON to STDOUT) "stats": true,
 			// Print last issue location for every issue type in statistics table "last": false,
-			// Run Psalm and PHP CodeSniffer with `--no-cache` option "cache": false,
+			// Run Psalm and PHP CodeSniffer with `--no-cache` and ECX with `--clear-cache` "cache": false,

 			// Run Psalm if it exists in `vendor/bin`